 Surveys the broad field of western psychology by introducing theories and concepts to understand individual thought and behavior over the lifespan.
 Topics include biological, cognitive, social, and developmental influences on behavior.
-Research methods for the social sciences and abnormal psychology are also introduced.
-Lastly, the impact of culture and the influence of Eastern thought on Western perspectives are explored.
+Research methods for the social sciences and abnormal psychology are introduced.
+Also explores the impact of culture and the influence of Eastern thought on Western perspectives.